AI-generated text boundary detection with RoFT: Approach

-Inspired by a recent work by \cite{tulchinskii2023intrinsic}, we explore the potential of topological features based on intrinsic dimensionality (ID); we provide an introduction to topological data analysis (TDA), including the definitions of the features we have used, in Appendix~\ref{sec:id_appendix}.
-Although a direct application is challenging, we hypothesize that geometric variations in token sequences can help identify machine-generated text.
-To explore these variations, we introduce models that process TDA-based features treating them as time series.
+\textbf{Topological Time Series (TTS)}.
+Inspired by \citet{tulchinskii2023intrinsic}, we explore the potential of topological features based on intrinsic dimensionality (ID); we provide an introduction to topological data analysis (TDA), including the definitions of features, in Appendix~\ref{sec:id_appendix}.
+We hypothesize that geometric variations in token sequences can help identify AI-generated text, so we introduce models that process TDA-based features treating them as time series.
+For every text, we slide a window of $H = 100$ tokens (step size $S = 1$) over RoBERTa token embeddings and find the intrinsic dimension (PHD) of the points within the window, as shown in Fig.~\ref{fig:three graphs} \citep{schweinhart2020fractal}.
+Window size $100$ was chosen as a minimal size where PHD estimator stayed stable.
+The time series are then classified with a multi-label SVM with the global alignment kernel (GAK) \citep{cuturi2011fast}, where label correspond to a number of the first generated sentence; this method is called ``PHD + TS ML'' in the tables.